 The Board Certified Behavior Analyst (BCBA®) certification requires a master’s degree in behavior analysis, education, or psychology that meets board-specified curriculum requirements.
 Qualifying degrees in education or psychology typically have a focus or minor in applied behavior analysis.

-Either as part of your degree program or as independent fieldwork after graduation, you will have to complete up to 1500 hours of supervised practical experience before you will be eligible to sit the BCBA® exam.
-This is also consistent with the Washington DOH requirements.
+Either as part of your degree program or as independent fieldwork after graduation, you will have to complete at least 1500 hours of supervised practical experience before to meet Washington DOH requirements.

 A combination of each of these types of experiences is also accepted.